istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 EOF
 {{< /text >}}

-Then passing in the file in as an argument to istioctl: `-f cni-annotations.yaml`.
-The use of `--set` with custom variables can be appended to your use of istioctl.

-Then pass in this file as an argument to istioctl, for example:
+Then pass in this file as an argument to `istioctl`, for example:

 {{< text bash >}}
 $ istioctl manifest apply -f cni-annotations.yaml
 {{< /text >}}

-You can still pass other command line arguments with --set if you need to.
+You can still pass other command line arguments with `--set` if you need to.

 {{< warning >}}
 In order to deploy Istio 1.4 on OpenShift with CNI you need to use at least Istio 1.4.8.